TX-2/TX-2.github.io/software/index.md

 # TX-2 Software

+* TOC
+{:toc}

-The project currently has no access to any machine-readable copies of any software for the TX-2 at all.
+The project currently has some listings of TX-2 software, but as yet we have no known-correct source code and no known-correct binary.

-**This is the project's most pressing need**.
-If you think you may be able to help in any way, please [let us know](README#contacting-us).
+The main problem is that we only have scans of code and it's difficult to ensure that these are error-free.
+See [Verifying Listings](verifying-listings.md) for an explanation of how we plan to do this.

-With authentic software, we can test the simulator and demonstrate that it is a credible re-creation of the TX-2 machine.
+With accurately transcribed authentic software, we can test the simulator and demonstrate that it is a credible re-creation of the TX-2 machine.

 ## Listings we Have Already